- Sitters may be interested in table foods, but aren’t developmentally ready for them yet.

 GERBER® 2ND FOODS® Dinners (varieties with meat or poultry contain at least ⅓ oz. of meat or poultry per jar)

 |*Average estimated intake.
 Your baby’s needs may be greater or less than these stated; always follow your baby’s hunger and fullness cues

 Do you know Sitter nutrition truth from myth? to find out.

-At around the middle of the first year, the natural Iron stores which babies are born with may begin to deplete.
+At around the middle of the first year, the natural Iron supply, which babies are born with, may begin to deplete.
 Breastfed babies need supplemental Iron and Zinc at this time, which can be found in infant cereal and pureed meats.